Martensite Variants edit page

 Once we have determined parent orientations and a parent-to-child orientation relationship, we may proceed further by classifying the child orientations into different variants.

 A variant refers to a specific orientation or crystallographic arrangement of the child phase within the context of the original parent orientation.
 Depending on the operative orientation relationship and parent-child crystal symmetries, a single parent phase orientation results in multiple child phase orientations (i.e.- variants).
-The variant Id is a convinient way to label or identify a specific variant within the child microstructure.
+The variant Id is a convenient way to label or identify a specific variant within the child microstructure.

 Child variant Ids are computed by the command calcVariantId.